-Bounty acquired 100% equity in the Downlands Gas field and associated production facilities in 2012.
-The field was shut in due to the re-purposing of the adjacent gas pipeline to gas storage.
-Just before the field shut down it was producing around 70,000 cfg/d and 20 - 30 bopd of oil and condensate.
-During the quarter the longstanding Mandandanji Land Claim was determined by the Federal Court and Native Title was deemed to have been extinguished.
-Bounty filed an updated Later Development Plan and increased security deposit during the quarter.
+In late 2018 the longstanding Mandandanji Land Claim was determined by the Federal Court and Native Title was deemed to have been extinguished.
+Bounty filed an updated Later Development Plan and additional security deposits in late 2018.
 Lease renewal is now expected shortly.
 Bounty will return the field to gas production and oil appraisal.